fleizean/darkly/01-redirections/README.md

 In this example, clicking on the icons will redirect the user to the specified social media sites.

-Bu örnekte, simgelere tıklamak kullanıcıyı belirtilen sosyal medya sitelerine yönlendirecektir.

-## Use Cases / Kullanım Durumları
+## Use Cases

-- Navigating to external sites / Harici sitelere yönlendirme
+- Navigating to external sites
-- Redirecting after form submission / Form gönderiminden sonra yönlendirme
+- Redirecting after form submission
-- Handling outdated URLs / Güncel olmayan URL'leri yönetme
+- Handling outdated URLs

-## Security Considerations / Güvenlik Dikkatleri
+## Security Considerations

 While redirection is useful, it can be exploited for phishing attacks.
 Always validate and sanitize URLs to ensure security.

-Yönlendirme yararlı olsa da, kimlik avı saldırıları için kullanılabilir.
-Güvenliği sağlamak için URL'leri her zaman doğrulayın ve temizleyin.

-## Conclusion / Sonuç
+## Conclusion

 Redirection is a useful tool for web developers to navigate users to different pages or external sites.
 However, it should be used with caution and proper security measures.

-Yönlendirme, web geliştiricilerinin kullanıcıları farklı sayfalara veya harici sitelere yönlendirmeleri için yararlı bir araçtır.
-Ancak, dikkatli ve uygun güvenlik önlemleri ile kullanılmalıdır.